rstudio/rstudio-conf-2022-program/sessions/teaching-data-science/teaching-bilingual-classes-tidymodels-scikit.md

 Course, I said: ¿Porque no los dos?
 (Why not both?)

 In this talk, I will share how the differences in structure and syntax between tidymodels and scikit-learn impacted student understanding.
+Can a helper function hide an important decision about tuning parameters?
+Can a slight change in argument input influence the way we describe a model?
+The answer is a resounding, "¡Sí!"

 Don't despair, though, because I will also provide advice for avoiding pitfalls when switching between languages or implementations.
 Together, let's think about the power that programming choices has to shape the mental model of the user, and the ways that we can responsibly document our modeling decisions to increase cross-language reproducibility.